 Many of the world’s most well-known brands grow and succeed because they encourage people to come back and purchase, time and again.
 Repeat custom rarely happens naturally, and more often than not hinges on a brand developing a trusting relationship with its customers.

 Fostering meaningful buyer relationships isn’t something that takes just one action of goodwill.
-However, by aligning your corporate values with your shoppers’ expectations, and becoming more responsible as a retailer, you help lay a solid foundation from which to build a loyal customer base.
+However, by aligning your corporate values with your customers’ expectations, and becoming more responsible as a provider of goods or services, you help lay a solid foundation from which to build a loyal customer base.

-To highlight how valuable brand loyalty can be for your business, consider that 50% of loyal customers will make more purchases with their preferred companies.
+To highlight how valuable brand loyalty can be for your business, consider that 50% of loyal customers will make more purchases with their preferred companies, according to Hubspot.

 Bolster your reputation